 Both the Lexis®Library and the Westlaw databases are excellent sources for up to date UK legislation, containing all in force current UK legislation, with any amendments incorporated within 48 hours.
 Westlaw also contains historic versions of legislation dating back to 1991, and Lexis®Library from 1998.
-Both of these databases can be accessed via the electronic law library.
+Both of these databases can be accessed via the A-Z List of Databases.

 The Institute has earlier chronological volumes in the closed stacks covering the period back to 1225.
 However, they were all published in the 18th - 19th centuries, and anything already repealed at the time of publication was not reprinted.

 The authoritative source for statutes from 1235 to 1713 is Statutes of the Realm, published officially between 1810 and 1825.
-The IALS copy is on MICROFILM at FM1, and is also available via the database HeinOnline (accessible via the electronic law library).
+The IALS copy is on MICROFILM at FM1, and is also available via the database HeinOnline (accessible via the A-Z List of Databases).

-The database JustisOne (accessible via the electronic law library) has a United Kingdom Statutes database which contains all the statutes of England and Great Britain starting from 1235, whether repealed or not, and in their original state.
+The database JustisOne (accessible via the A-Z List of Databases) has a United Kingdom Statutes database which contains all the statutes of England and Great Britain starting from 1235, whether repealed or not, and in their original state.
 This is an amazing achievement, giving great scope for historical research.
 A system of links allows you to check on earlier or later statutes affecting particular sections.

 Statutes: Tables and indexes